I have this radical idea…

 I don’t do theory.

-Instead, I draw on my experiences as an owner of four wildly different (and wildly successful) businesses as well as a lifetime of professional performing in theatre, film, and TV.
+Instead, I draw on my experiences as an owner of four wildly different (and wildly successful) businesses, as well as a 20-year career in theatre, film, and TV.

 Basically, I’ll help you tell your story… and sell your stuff.